redis-field-engineering/redis-connect-dist/connectors/oracle/README.md

 ### Sample JobConfig.yml under redis-connect-oracle/config/samples/oracle folder

 You can have one or more JobConfig.yml (or with any name e.g. JobConfig-<table_name>.yml) and specify them in the Setup.yml under jobConfig: tag.
 If specifying more than one table (as below) then make sure maxNumberOfJobs: tag under JobManager.yml is set accordingly e.g. if maxNumberOfJobs: tag is set to 2 then Redis Connect will start 2 cdc jobs under the same JVM instance.
-If the workload is more and you want to spread out (scale) the cdc jobs then create multiple JobConfig's and specify them in the Setup.yml under jobConfig: tag.
+If the workload is more, and you want to spread out (scale) the cdc jobs then create multiple JobConfig's and specify them in the Setup.yml under jobConfig: tag.

 ```yml
 jobId: ${jobId}